kafelix496/create-project-template/README.md

 # create-project-template

-Create project template (basically to publish)
+Create project template (basically to publish your library)

 This template is assuming to use React framework !